 Bush Fire Prevention

-No Burning of any type is permitted, including incinerators, on days of very high or extreme fire danger
+No Burning of any type is permitted, including incinerators, on days of very high to catastrophic fire danger

 When And How To Burn

 Gas and electric barbecues are permitted at any time.
 Solid fuel barbecues and incinerators are PROHIBITED on days of VERY HIGH to CATASTROPHIC FIRE DANGER.

 Small heaps (up to 1 cubic metre) of garden refuse may be burnt on the ground between 6pm and 11pm, but only after a 5 metre wide firebreak has been cleared around the fire, and at least one able-bodied person is in attendance at all times.
 A Permit is not required.
 BURNING IS PROHIBITED on days of VERY HIGH or EXTREME FIRE DANGER.

 No garden rubbish or refuse is permitted to be burnt in an open fire during the prohibited burning season.
 It may only be burnt in an approved incinerator.

 The incinerator is to be constructed on steel, brick or a combination of these materials.
 Every incinerator shall be constructed, or covered, to prevent the emission of sparks or burning material.

 Advice Is Available

 Further advice on how to protect your home and how to burn off, is available from the Shire Office or your local Bush Fire Control Officer.
 If you have any questions, please contact either.
 The safety of your whole community is at stake.